 Therefore, three bodies of “Low-TSH risk” research should never be applied to populations of treated thyroid patients their researchers did NOT study:

 - A body of research largely based on healthy, untreated patients’ low TSH can’t apply to a population that has a modified and broken HPT axis.
 People with thyroid disease who are on thyroid therapy have an artificially regulated HPT axis that can result in unusual T3 and T4 ratios and levels at a suppressed TSH.

 - Risk calculations in populations of thyroidless patients after thyroid cancer will be skewed by the exclusion of all autoimmune thyroid disease patients and anyone with with partial gland function.
 These results should not be applied to patients with partial thyroid gland function nor to autoimmune thyroid patients who may have TSH-oversuppressing TSHR antibodies.

 - Studies of the risk of TSH suppression in T4-monotherapy treated thyroid patients have never examined people treated wholly or partially with T3 hormone.
 Therefore, they are entirely incapable of proving their very different T3:T4 levels and ratios put them at risk or not when TSH is low or suppressed.

 I must emphasize the third point — these studies of risk should not be applied to the low TSH found in T3-based therapies like desiccated thyroid and T3 monotherapy.

-This point leads to a final fatal flaw in the research, the exclusion not of a patient group but of a crucial hormone:
+This point leads to a final fatal flaw in the vast majority of TSH-risk research, the exclusion not of a patient group but of a crucial hormone: